plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/advanced.md

 To create a custom mapper, you can define a specific logic that sets the `<OWNER_CLAIM>` to the appropriate value for your requirements.
 This allows you to tailor the association between the user and the OAuth DPS client according to your specific needs.

-In the process of acquiring an device access token from the OAuth server, the Device Provisioning Service incorporates a query parameter in the request called `<OWNER_CLAIM>=<OWNER>`.
+In the process of acquiring a device access token from the OAuth server, the Device Provisioning Service incorporates a query parameter in the request called `<OWNER_CLAIM>=<OWNER>`.
 This parameter specifies the desired `<OWNER_CLAIM>` value to be associated with the access token.

 {{< /note >}}